dk949/searocket/README.md

 Most of the code is written by me and licensed under the MIT license (see `LICENSE` file).

-Regular expressions used for parsing git status are from the spaceship prmpt project and are licensed under the MIT license (see [spaceship prompt LICENSE.md](https://github.com/spaceship-prompt/spaceship-prompt/blob/master/LICENSE.md)).
+Regular expressions used for parsing git status are from the spaceship prompt project and are licensed under the MIT license (see [spaceship prompt LICENSE.md](https://github.com/spaceship-prompt/spaceship-prompt/blob/master/LICENSE.md)).